thelia-modules/TheliaTwig/README.md

 ### Activation

-It is required to enabled this module with the cli tools and the disable TheliaSmarty module :
+It is required to enable this module with the cli tools and then disable TheliaSmarty module :

 ```
 $ php Thelia module:refresh